Atharva-Mendhulkar/mendhu-tech/README.md

 # mendhu.tech

-A high-fidelity research portfolio and knowledge archive built with Next.js, prioritizing architectural clarity and technical depth.
+A high-fidelity portfolio and knowledge archive built with Next.js.

 ## Core Features & Implementation

 ### 1. The Knowledge Garden
-A graph-based research archive that visualizes the interconnected nature of systems engineering and AI research.
+A graph-based knowledge archive that visualizes the interconnected nature of knowledge (zettelkasten).
 - **Physics-Based Graph**: Implemented using a custom D3-force simulation on a 2D Canvas for high-performance rendering of complex node relationships.
 - **Dynamic Categorization**: Multi-tag classification engine that automatically indexes research notes into relevant disciplines (Systems, AI, Security, etc.) during build-time.
 - **Wikilink Resolution**: Custom markdown parser that supports Obsidian-style `[[wikilinks]]` for seamless inter-document navigation.